 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We are a clinical-stage biotechnology company with a limited operating history upon which you can evaluate our business and prospects.
 We were formed in April 2021 and to date we have devoted substantially all of our resources and efforts to organizing and staffing our company, business planning, executing partnerships, raising capital, discovering, identifying, and developing potential product candidates, securing related intellectual property rights and conducting and planning preclinical studies and clinical trials of our product candidates.
 None of our current product candidates are approved for commercial sale and we have not generated any revenue from such product candidates.
-In relation to our current product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
+In relation to our current product candidates, we have not yet demonstrated our ability to successfully complete any clinical trials beyond Phase 1, obtain marketing approvals, manufacture a commercial-scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 As a result, it may be more difficult for you to accurately predict our future success or viability than it could be if we had a longer operating history or a history of successfully developing and commercializing biopharmaceutical products.